lairez/binomsums/README.md

 BinomSums
 =========

-*BinomSums* is a package, for the computer algebra system Maple, providing functions to handle multiple binomial sums.
+*BinomSums* is a package, for the computer algebra system Maple 17 or later, providing functions to handle multiple binomial sums.
 It implements the algorithms described in the paper (soon on the arXiv):

 > A. Bostan, P. Lairez, and B. Salvy, “Multiple binomial sums”